Chances are, you’ve heard about people starting membership sites and making buckets of money.

-- Thinkific — drag and drop design, customised pricing and cart for those who want to educate with confidence.
+- Thinkific — Drag and drop design, customized pricing and cart for those who want to educate with confidence.

-- Simplero — Action packed ALL in one for your website, membership site, email and business management, CRM, hosting, payments, marketing — everything you’ll need to be online in one place.
+- Simplero — Action packed ALL in one for your website, membership platform, email list and business management, CRM, web hosting, payments, marketing — everything you’ll need to be online in one place.

-Starting a membership site isn’t for everyone.
-It takes a certain kind of person to jump into content and community management like this.
+Starting your own membership site isn’t for everyone.
+It takes a certain kind of person to jump into content and community membership management like this.

-Yet, for a blogger who is serious about monetizing, it’s a road worth considering.
+Yet, for a blogger who is serious about monetizing and earning recurring revenue, it’s a road worth considering.
 Seriously.